JavierMenRev/VCF2FASTA/README.md

 # VCF2FASTA
-Given a VCF file and a reference FASTA file, returns two sequences for each variant, with the refrence and variant (alternative) allele inserted into the sequence at the appropriate position.
+Given a VCF file and a reference FASTA file, returns two sequences for each variant, with the reference and variant (alternative) allele inserted into the sequence at the appropriate position.

 Usage:
 ```